winber2/osb.moe---boilerplate/README.md

 This application uses React and Django.
 Django will be purely used for API's and the majority of the application will be frontend developing in React.
 While having one of the backends running (either using `python manage.py runserver` or using the docker deployment), you can start a local frontend serving server using webpack-dev-server:

-`cd osb.moe`
+- `cd osb.moe`
-`npm install` to install node depencies if needed
+- `npm install` to install node dependencies if needed
-`npm run start` to start up the webpack-dev-server
+- `npm run start` to start up the webpack-dev-server

 You will then be able to see the frontend served at `localhost:3000`.
 Changes inside the osb.moe folder will update immediately in your browser, so it makes for faster React development.